Updated: Fall of 2023

-As furnaces age, they can and do develop these issues that can cause serious health consequences from carbon monoxide leaked into your home.
+As gas furnaces age, they can develop these types of crack heat exchanger issues that can cause serious health consequences from carbon monoxide leaked into your home.

 The issue that we see in Indianapolis HVAC, is that many companies use this very real threat as a means to force customers into buying new furnaces, when it may not really be necessary.

 First thing to know: whenever you get a cracked heat exchanger diagnosis, the technician should be able to show you the crack.

 If they say it’s not a visible crack, but they have a CO detection device that found a crack, ask them to show you.
 It’s not that you’re questioning their credibility, you’re just wanted to see for yourself.
 The Homesense technicians get trained on this process during Heat Exchanger Expert Certification classes.